 Global Communities (GC) provides communities in the developing world with the tools to lift themselves out of poverty and contribute less to climate change.
 Our donations allow GC to supply carbon emission reducing, fuel-efficient cookstoves in Guatemala, begin reforestation efforts, improve the region's food security, and give local women the tools to ensure the project's long-term success.

 In the dry western highlands of Huehuetenango, Guatemala, families prepare food over traditional open fires, consuming far more wood than would be necessary with a modern stove.
 Cooking this way not only results in greater deforestation, it also results in greater carbon emissions and causes families smoke-related health problems.

-With this funding, PCI will provide families with clean, efficient cookstoves, which will lower carbon emissions by 50 percent or more and dramatically reduce firewood-related deforestation and smoke-related health problems.
-(Did you know that one stove can reduce carbon dioxide emissions by the equivalent of 10 round-trip flights between the US and Europe?)
-PCI will also start the reforesting process by providing tree seedlings, and increase food security by building drought-resistant, water-conserving gardens.
+Through the Climate Smart Communities program, GC provides families with clean, efficient cookstoves, which lower carbon emissions by at least 50 percent, and dramatically reduce firewood-related deforestation and smoke-related health problems.
+(Did you know that one stove can reduce carbon dioxide emissions by the equivalent of 30 round-trip flights between the US and Europe?)
+GC also provides tree seedlings for reforestation, improves sanitation practices by installing water filters and latrines, and increases food security by building drought-resistant, water-conserving gardens.

 Then, to ensure these communities thrive for years to come, GC puts women at the center of the effort.
 Local women are trained to use and maintain efficient stoves, plant trees for renewable firewood and promote household health with eco-friendly latrines and water filters which don’t require firewood for boiling.
 Taken together, these initiatives create safer and healthier households that consume less firewood and are directly involved in stemming deforestation.